M-Unterreiner/GDExtensionSimpleBLE2/README.md

 If you can't compile the extension, please open an issue.

 The releases are structured as ``GODOT_VERSION-EXTENSION_VERSION`` to clarify which version to use for which Godot version.

-## ❓ What?
-How?
-Why?
-If you are not sure what each file in this project does or if you want to know in detail: I wrote a blog post about the purpose of each file on [my Ko-Fi page](https://ko-fi.com/post/GDExtension--Godot-SUPERCHARGED--How-to-get-star-Z8Z4GLUSE).

-## Alternative templates
-If you want to work with the latest master and godot-cpp version, check out this [GDExtension template by Nathan Franke](https://github.com/nathanfranke/gdextension).
-If you are more used to CMake than Scons you can use [this template here by asmalone](https://github.com/asmaloney/GDExtensionTemplate)

 ## ℹ️ Contributing
 If you can't compile the extension, please open an issue with the error log in your terminal and/or the error log in the editor (if you can't run the example scene).